elizagamedev/anki-soothsayer/README.md

 ### OpenAI API Key
 Your private OpenAI key.
-You can find it [here](https://platform.openai.com/api-keys) if you have an account.
+You can find it [here](https://platform.openai.com/api-keys) if you have an account. **Note that this will be stored in plaintext in your Anki configuration.**

 ### Timeout
 Timeout in seconds before failing a request.